 Patient recruitment

-Patients were included if they met the following criteria: (1) Patients scheduled to undergo laparoscopic abdominal surgery with general anesthesia; and (2) Age ≥ 18 years and ≤ 75 years.
-Patients were excluded if they met any of the following criteria: (1) Refused to participate in the study; (2) Body weight was 30% more or less than the standard weight; (3) The American Society of Anesthesiologists physical classification of III or higher; (4) Abnormal anatomy of the pharynx; (5) Head and neck movement disorder or restricted mouth opening; and (6) Other circumstances that the doctor or the investigator believes not suitable for the study.
+Patients were included if they met the following criteria: (1) scheduled to undergo laparoscopic abdominal surgery with general anesthesia; and (2) age ≥ 18 years and ≤ 75 years.
+Patients were excluded if they met any of the following criteria: (1) refused to participate in the study; (2) body weight of 30% more or less than the standard weight; (3) American Society of Anesthesiologists physical classification of III or higher; (4) abnormal anatomy of the pharynx; (5) head and neck movement disorder or restricted mouth opening; and (6) other circumstances that the doctor or investigator believed not suitable for the study.

-Randomization and measurement method
+Randomization and measurement methods

 Random numbers were generated using Microsoft Excel software.
-The enrolled patients were randomly assigned to the Supreme LMA group (group 1), the Guardian LMA group (group 2) or the I-gel LMA group (group 3) (Figure 1).
+The enrolled patients were randomly assigned to the Supreme LMA group (group 1), the Guardian LMA group (group 2), or the I-gel LMA group (group 3) (Figure 1).
 The results of randomization were sealed in sequentially numbered envelopes until the end of the study.
-The anesthesiologist used corresponding type of LMA according to the randomization and selected a suitable size on the base of body weight.
+The anesthesiologist used the corresponding type of LMA according to the randomization and selected a suitable size on the base of body weight.
 After rapid induction of general anesthesia, the LMA was inserted and the cuff was inflated until the LMA was just above airway leak pressure.
 A clear airway was confirmed using clinical signs and capnography.

-During the measurement, an ultrasound scanner (M-Turbo, linear type,13-MHz probe; Sonosite, Seattle, America) was used.
+During the measurement, an ultrasound scanner (M-Turbo, linear type,13-MHz probe; Sonosite, Seattle, WA, United States) was used.
 The measurement sites consisted of three points on the right side of the neck (high point: at the midpoint of the mastoid process and ramus clavicularis of the sternocleidomastoid muscle attach to the clavicle; middle point: at the intersection of the clavicular head and sternal head of the sternocleidomastoid muscle; low point: near the area where the ramus clavicularis of the sternocleidomastoid muscle attaches to the clavicle).
 The reason for selecting these three points is that they are all used as central venous puncture sites[9].
 Each patient took the supine position, and the patient’s head was rotated 30° to the left from midline.
 The probe was gently pressed against the neck and the center of the probe was positioned at the measurement point in short axis scanning.
-The following indicators of IJV and CCA was measured before and after LMA placement: (1) At the high, middle and low points, measure the horizontal diameter of the CCA and the overlap length of the IJV and CCA respectively; and (2) At the middle point, using ultrasound simulated needle puncture direction (the probe was 30° above the coronal plane, and pointed to the ipsilateral nipple direction), record whether the simulated puncture needle cross the IJV or CCA; using Doppler to measure the cross sectional area and blood flow velocity of IJV, each indicator was measured 3 times and averaged, and the pressure of the cuff of the LMA was 60 cmH2O.
+The following indicators of IJV and CCA was measured before and after LMA placement: (1) At the high, middle, and low points, the horizontal diameter of the CCA and the overlap length of the IJV and CCA, respectively, were measured; and (2) At the middle point, using ultrasound-simulated needle puncture direction (the probe was 30° above the coronal plane, and pointed to the ipsilateral nipple direction), whether the simulated puncture needle crossed the IJV or CCA was recorded.
+Using Doppler to measure the cross-sectional area and blood flow velocity of IJV, each indicator was measured three times and averaged, and the pressure of the cuff of the LMA was 60 cmH2O.

 Observation indicators

-The main indicator was the overlap index (OI) which has been proposed to represent the percent of overlap of the IJV and CCA[11].
+The main indicator was the overlap index (OI), which has been proposed to represent the percent of overlap of the IJV and CCA[11].
 The OI was derived from the ratio of the overlap length of the IJV to the horizontal diameter of the CCA.
 The formula for calculation is as follows: OI = [overlap (mm)/CCA diameter (mm)] × 100[11].
-The secondary indicators included the proportion of ultrasound simulated needle crossing the IJV and CCA before and after placement of the LMA, and the cross sectional area and blood flow velocity of the IJV before and after placement of the LMA.
+The secondary indicators included the proportion of ultrasound-simulated needle crossing the IJV and CCA before and after placement of the LMA, and the cross-sectional area and blood flow velocity of the IJV before and after placement of the LMA.

 Statistical analysis